Retrieves up to 50 most recent successful events for the given event name, starting with the latest.

 Things to know before you start

-• Limit: The limit parameter is optional but cannot exceed 50.
-If no limit is specified, the system default is used.
+limitparameter is optional but cannot exceed 50.
+If no limit is specified, the system default is used. - Event-specific attributes: The data returned for each event includes properties specific to that event type (e.g., an

 Request parameters